petershin/liferay-learn/docs/liferay-cloud/latest/en/troubleshooting/reading-liferay-cloud-service-logs.md

 You can search the logs for a specific term or regular expression.
 Select *Term* or *Regex* from the drop-down menu, and then enter your search term or regular expression.
 Search suggestions appear based on previous searches.
 Regular expressions use the [RE2 syntax](https://github.com/google/re2/wiki/Syntax).

 ![Use the search to find logs with specific terms or formats.](./reading-liferay-cloud-service-logs/images/06.png)

-On a service's page, you can only filter logs by type or instance.

 ## Accessing Logs via the Terminal